Zimbabwe’s high court has ruled that Nelson Chamisa is not the legitimate leader of the official opposition.

 In a judgment delivered on Wednesday, judge Edith Mushore said that the Movement for Democratic Change had not properly followed its own internal processes in appointing Chamisa as vice-president in 2016.
 It ruled that a new leadership process must be held within a month.

 The legal challenge against Chamisa was launched by Elias Mashavire, organising secretary for the party’s Gokwe district.

 Chamisa’s spokesperson Nkululeko Sibanda dismissed the verdict, saying that is was politically motivated.
-Mail & Guardian.
+“It is crazy,” he told the Mail & Guardian.
 “Our reaction is we know that the court system is seriously compromised, it is captured…We see this as the latest and probably the last attempt to derail the Chamisa presidency that Zanu-PF are so scared of.”

 Sibanda said that the party’s legal team was examining the judgment before deciding whether to appeal.
-He added that the party’s congress, scheduled for May 24 to 26, would go ahead as planned.
+He added that the party’s congress, scheduled for 24-26 May, would go ahead as planned.
 “His legitimacy is not questionable.
-People want co to ntinuity and that’s what they’re going to get.”
+People want continuity and that’s what they’re going to get.”